Let me guess.

 How can you be generous with your heart, time, money and attitude if you have nothing left to give?You can only be generous when you have something left to give.
 Click To Tweet

-Writing, blogging and podcasting are my hobbies these days.
+Biking, boating, and barbecuing are my hobbies these days.

 You can be much more interesting than that.
 Take some pictures.
 Take up hiking.
 Get crafty.
 Study the constellations.